|Table of Contents |

-After introductions the Flight Manager talks about the flight, the services and covers all aspects of safety.
-Other relevant points relating to the flight or trip are also covered.
-Each Cabin Supervisor also delivers a short service related briefing.
+After introductions the Flight Manager talks about the flight, the services and safety onboard.
+Any other relevant points are also covered.
+Each Purser also delivers a short service related briefing.

 The safety questions were written by the safety department and came from the Safety and Emergency Procedures Manual.

-Until 2003 FSM’s wrote their own questions so the crew could be asked anything from the entire manual.
-With that said, most people used similar questions.
+Until 2003 Flight Manager’s wrote their own questions so the crew could be asked anything from the entire manual.
+With that said, most people asked similar questions.
 It was rare to be asked something you’d not been asked before.

 Before being a Flight Manager I never forgot how nervous I felt during that part of the briefing.
 After being promoted, during my pre-flight safety briefings I always tried to take the pressure off as much as I could.
 Everyone hated that part of the briefing.
 I think I only had to ask a second question a handful of times.